 This blanket is divided into 6 sections.
 There are a total of 5 coloured arrow stripe sections, before ending the blanket with the main colour (section 6).
 Please refer to the colour chart, to keep track of colour changes throughout the blanket.

 - A colour chart is provided above to show you when to change colour throughout the blanket.

 - The beginning chain of each row does NOT count as a stitch.

-- Odd numbered rows are considered the right side of the blanket, while even numbered rows are considered the wrong side of the blanket.
+- Odd numbered rows are considered the Rs of the blanket, while even numbered rows are considered the Ws of the blanket.

 - Blocking your blanket before adding a border is essential for this piece.